-Chocolate Chip Spice Cookies are packed with wholesome ingredients like walnuts, rolled oats, whole wheat flour, and applesauce to reduce caloric content while maximizing nutrients.
-These cookies are made without butter and without white or brown sugar yet they maintain a traditional taste and texture.
-Adding warming cinnamon spice makes these cookies perfect for celebrating cold winter festivities.
+These chocolate chip and spice cookies are packed with wholesome ingredients like walnuts, rolled oats, whole-wheat flour, and applesauce to reduce caloric content while maximizing nutrients.
+They are made without butter and without white or brown sugar, yet they maintain a traditional taste and texture.

 YIELDS 24 Cookies